Exceptionall/HR_Dashboard/README.md

 - [Steps Involved](#steps-involved)
 - [Summary](#summary)
 - [Screenshots of the Dashboard](#screenshots-of-the-dashboard)

+## Overview
+This project focuses on analyzing the Human Resources (HR) dataset to uncover key insights about the workforce.
+The analysis aims to provide a deeper understanding of employee demographics, performance, and retention, helping HR departments make informed decisions to improve overall productivity and employee satisfaction.

 ## Features
 - **Employee Analysis**: Review employee data, including demographics, performance, and department distribution.